mindspore-ai/docs/docs/mindformers/docs/source_en/feature/high_availability.md

 #### Replica Relationships Configuration

-The key to the three functions of high availability is to configure the weight and optimizer copy redundancy relationship.
+The key to the end-of-life CheckPoint, UCE and ARF functions of high availability is to configure the weight and optimizer copy redundancy relationship.
 The core of the configuration is that the dimension of the data parallel domain is greater than 2, and if you overlay the optimizer parallelism, you need to ensure that the number of copies of the optimizer is greater than 2 at the same time.
 So the configuration is divided into two categories, with the optimizer parallelism and without the optimizer parallelism.
 The following is an example of how to configure 8 cards.

 - **Without the Optimizer Parallelism**